AlexisCnockaert/BlocPlayground/README.md

-A Bloc repository lonked with Cavrois concept
+A Bloc repository linked with Cavrois concept